 Kotlin encourages developers to perform any functionality by writing a less number of code lines.
-This not only enhances productivity but also speed up the app development process.
+This not only enhances productivity but also speeds up the app development process.

 3. Fail-fast System

-Another advantage of going with Kotlin language is that it avails a built-in fail-fast system which reduces the risk of errors in coding.
+Another advantage of going with Kotlin language is that it provides a built-in fail-fast system which reduces the risk of errors in coding.

 4. Easy to Maintain

-The language offers extensive support for various IDEs including Android Studio.
+The Kotlin benefits offer extensive support for various IDEs including Android Studio.
 This makes it possible for developers to build solutions on different platforms and maintain them timely.

-Because of such advantages, Kotlin programming language has received support from various recognised brands.
+Because of such advantages, Kotlin programming language has received support from various recognised brands and organizations are adopting android app development companies.
 A list of which is as follows: